 Where I live in the mountains of Colorado, it’s still winter.
 The moose are finding tender branches to chomp, though.

-In the dead of winter, I admired a painting by Fritz Syberg, from 1892.
+In the dead of winter last year in Copenhagen, I admired a painting by Fritz Syberg, from 1892.
 It’s called simply “Spring.”

 Birds sing, rivers flow, and trees bud.

 The young girl’s face is oddly melancholy.
 Or maybe she is just thoughtful.

 Art should make us think.
 Travel makes us think too, about the past, about being present in the moment (even if the moment involves flat tires), and about the future.
 I’m anxious to be off again!